 The monetary policy council sets the repo rate and influences economic activity through it.
 Repurchasing Option rate impacts liquidity in the economy by determining the rise or drop of the money supply.
 In turn, these changes drive the retail lending policies of commercial banks.
 It changes the rate of interest on home loans, bank deposits, and retail loans.

-Current Repo Rates in India
+Current Repo Rate and Change History in India